A Brief History of Android: Company, OS Versions, Features

 Android 8.0 Oreo

 With the release of Android 8.0 Oreo in July 2017, Google introduced some visual changes to the menu.
-The biggest change, however, was the Project Treble delivery that represented a modular architecture to help hardware vendors keep up with new versions of Android easy and fast.
+The biggest change, however, was the Project Treble delivery that represented a modular architecture to help hardware vendors keep up with new Android versions easily and quickly.

 Android 9.0 Pie

-At the end of 2017, the world of smartphones could benefit from the release of Android 9, or Pie, the version that so far remains the most popular.
+At the end of 2017, with the release of Android 9, or Pie, the evolution of Android reached a significant accomplishment.
+So much so that this version remains the most popular to this day.
 It received a new home button that transformed into one elongated navigation button at the bottom of the screen.

-Among performance boost, battery life optimization, and security enhancements, this version included Shush functionality to put your phone into a Do Not Disturb mode when placed the screen down.
+Among performance boost, battery life optimization, and security enhancements, this version included Shush functionality to put your phone into a Do Not Disturb mode when the screen is placed down.

 Android 10